Campaign of the Month: October 2017

 Of the various “open secrets” floating around the quagmire of intrigue that is New Orleans’ All-Night Society, surely one of the most popular is the origin of the Sheriff’s blood.
 The “secret’s” popularity is due in part to the juiciness of its subject matter but also in part to the fact that the truth actually corresponds (more or less) with the grist of the social rumor mill for a change.
 The rumor and truth is that Donovan is the childe of no less a personage than Antoine Savoy, the self-proclaimed “Lord of the French Quarter” and bitter rival to Augusto Vidal.

-Although his politesse is beyond accomplished, Donovan makes little effort to conceal his outward disgust at his own sire.
+Although his politesse is beyond accomplished, Donovan makes little effort to display anything but cool disdain towards his own sire.
 Many believe the night Donovan was ritually exalted to the position of Sheriff to have been an exceptionally painful (or at least embarrassing) one for Savoy, but none can say for sure: However he actually felt about it, Savoy handled the matter with his usual diplomatic aplomb and, in the years since, has had fewer direct run-ins with his former protégé than some might expect—until recently, of course.
 Given Donovan’s activities of late (see below), many wonder what will become of the already tenuous relationship between the rival Toreador.

 What is perhaps the greater mystery, at least in Kindred social circles, is what occurred between sire and childe so many years ago.
 Whatever it was, it was enough to drive Donovan from the shadow of Savoy—and straight into Vidal’s court.
 Very quickly, the Ventrue elder took the young Toreador under his wing and, before too many years had passed, was treating him (in public, at least) as Vidal would his own childe.
 Only the Prince, Maldonato, and Savoy likely know what really happened, and none of them speak of it openly.
 Two rumors seem to prevail above others, however: The first suggests that Savoy refused to allow Donovan to create his own progeny, but many don’t believe this to be the case as Donovan waited for over sixty years before Vidal permitted him to sire.
 And the second suggests that Donovan’s feud with Savoy is merely smokescreen, intended to plant Donovan inside the Prince’s court.
 If that’s the case, however, then the plan is certainly a long-term one, as Donovan has never done anything to either harm Vidal or aid Savoy in his time as Sheriff.